 There is only one specialty for vet techs that want to become specialized in exotic pets and that is through the Academy of Veterinary Technicians in Clinical Practice.
 The AVTCP offers an avian/exotic category as a specialty for credentialed vet techs and the process is lengthy.
 The application includes case studies, case reports, work history proof, letters of recommendation, and more and if this application is accepted they are then allowed to sit for the examination to prove their knowledge.

 With or without this specialization, vet techs are the backbone of an animal hospital (much like human nurses).
 They draw blood, obtain radiographs, educate clients, perform anesthesia, and more on many kinds of exotic pets.

 Exotic Pet Veterinary Assistants and Aides

 Many other support staff members are employed by exotic pet veterinary hospitals including assistants and aides.
 These important team members are typically responsible for patient restraint and cleaning but some states allow on the job trained individuals to do the same duties as a vet tech.
-There is also a certification program for veterinary assistants but it is not legally required in order to work as a vet assistant or aide.
+There is also a certification program for veterinary assistants but it is not legally required to work as a vet assistant or aide.

 Pet Store Associates

 Many young animal lovers choose to work at a pet store so they can be surrounded by what they love.
 But working in a pet store isn't just for high schoolers.
 Many exotic pet lovers make a career out of working with the variety of exotic pets found in both corporate and privately owned pet shops.
-Some even choose to open their own pet store after having worked in one for someone else.
+Some even choose to open pet stores after having worked in one for someone else.

 Exotic Pet Educational Program Coordinators